jumpingjoy/watchnationpro/safety-improvements.md

 * 15% of women in the United States have experienced stalking.
 (CDC, 2014)
 * More than 50% of female stalking survivors were first stalked before they were 25 years old.
 (CDC, 2010)
 * Strangers are reported as the perpetrator of stalking in less than 25% of stalking cases.
 (CDC, 2014)
-* 88% of female stalking survivors reported that the person stalking them was male.
+* 88% of female stalking survivors said that the person stalking them was male.
 (CDC, 2014)

 <a href="https://www.rainn.org/statistics/victims-sexual-violence" target="_blank">Sexual violence</a> is yet another problems women face in terms of safety.

-* On average, there are 433,648 victims (age 12 or older) of rape and sexual assault each year in the United States.
+* On an average, there are 433,648 victims of rape and sexual assault (age 12 or older) each year in the United States.
-* 1 out of every 6 american women has been the victim of an attempted or completed rape in her lifetime (14.8% completed, 2.8% attempted)
+* One out of every six American women is the victim of an attempted or completed rape in her lifetime (14.8% completed, 2.8% attempted)

 ## Safety Features in Apple Watch